Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

 By using this starter message via email effectively you'll get two alerts for the following conditions:

-* When the system (server) is "down" or unreachable for the duration of time you selected, you'll get only one alert email.
+* When the system (server) is "down" or unreachable for the duration of time you selected, you'll get an alert email every minute.
   * For example, the system name is `acme-prod`: `Offline Server-host=acme-server - acme-prod server is CRITICAL.`
   * There may be additional information put in the email body for review.
 It will be formatted in JSON notation.
+  * If you only want one alert, you'll need to edit your TICKScript (_the green one_) and add the following piece of code `.stateChangesOnly()` to the end of the `var trigger = data` section, ensure that it is indented and is aligned with the line above it.
+Then click on the green `Save Rule` button at the top right hand side of the dashboard.

 * Once you've taken manual steps on the affected server to restore connectivity and the ISLE system, its containers and services are effectively backup and running, you'll get a follow-up email that indicates that the server is back up and running.
   * For example: `Offline Server-host=acme-prod - acme-prod server is OK`